RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-database-web.md

 In this module we will create MongoDB from a *Template*, which contains all the necessary Kubernetes resources and configuration to deploy and run MongoDB in a VM which is based on Centos.

-Please go back to the [Web Console](http://console-openshift-console.%cluster_subdomain%/k8s/cluster/projects)
+Please go back to the [Developer Console](http://console-openshift-console.%cluster_subdomain%/add/ns/%parksmap-project-namespace%)

-If you are in the in the Administrator perspective, switch to Developer perspective and go to the *%parksmap-project-namespace%* project.
+Ensure you are in the *%parksmap-project-namespace%* project.

 - From the left menu, click *+Add*.
 You will see a screen where you have multiple options to deploy application.